Ryomen Sukuna

-Ryomen Sukuna (両面 宿儺, Ryōmen Sukuna) is a fictional character and the main antagonist of the manga and anime series Jujutsu Kaisen created by Gege Akutami.
-A Heian Era sorcerer, he was once known notoriously as the King of Curses and well known as the greatest Sorcerer to ever live.
-Although originally human, upon death, Sukuna sealed himself as a cursed object, wherein his immense power divided within 20 fingers.
-At the beginning of the story, Yuji Itadori eats one of Sukuna's fingers, becoming his Vessel and bringing Sukuna back to life.
+Ryomen Sukuna (両面 宿儺, Ryōmen Sukuna) is a fictional character and one of the main antagonists of the manga and anime series Jujutsu Kaisen created by Gege Akutami.
+Sukuna is a powerful curse user, feared by many for his immense power and malevolent nature, and was regarded as the strongest jujutsu sorcerer during the Heian Era, the golden age of jujutsu sorcerers.
+Due to his reputation as a strong and evil sorcerer with immeasurable cursed energy, he was dubbed by many as the King of Curses.

 In the anime adaptation, he is voiced by Junichi Suwabe in Japanese and Ray Chase in English.
 Sukuna's sadistic and "terrifying" demeanor as the series' villain was praised, along with the dual nature of his relationship with Yuji.

 Concept and creation

 According to Akutami, Sukuna is "less of a sorcerer and more of a walking disaster."
 Sukuna was created as a cruel, narcissistic, depraved and supremely arrogant figure within the story.
-The real person turned mythological figure "Ryōmen-sukuna," who was the character's inspiration, traces back to the classical book Nihon Shoki, where Sukuna's fantasized physical figure (two faces and four arms) and malicious demonic personality are shared with the character.
-In ancient history, Sukuna was an enemy to the Yamato family but was also worshiped by some as a deity, though his association with demonic imagery was formed after the Imperial House of Japan declared him a vicious force of nature.
-Ryomen means "two-faced," which can be applied to the character both literally and figuratively.
+The real person turned mythological figure "Ryōmen-sukuna", who was the character's inspiration, traces back to the classical book Nihon Shoki, where Sukuna's fantasized physical figure (two faces and four arms, with 20 digits) and malicious demonic personality are shared with the character.
+In ancient history, Sukuna was an enemy to the Yamato family but was also worshiped by some as a deity.
+His association with demonic imagery was formed after the Imperial House of Japan declared him a vicious force of nature.
+Ryomen means "two-faced", which can be applied to the character both literally and figuratively.
 Sukuna did not ever have a wife or family in his life as a human, and was feared as a human less than Satoru Gojo due to how vicious the world of Curses was at the time he lived.

-Furthermore, Gege stated Sukuna "will kill anybody in an instant" and that he has no morals, taking pleasure out of making things tough for Yuji.
+Inspired by Masashi Kishimoto's manga series Naruto, Yuta Okkotsu and the Curse of Rika were influenced by the protagonist Naruto Uzumaki who lives with a nine-tailed demon fox inside his body and both would become allies when joining forces.
+While Yuta would also make peace with the curse of Rika who keeps torturing the character throughout Jujutsu Kaisen 0, Akutami aimed to make a different dynamic in his next work Jujutsu Kaisen when developing the protagonist Yuji be constantly mocked and victimized by the antagonist Ryomen Sukuna.
+Furthermore, Gege stated Sukuna "will kill anybody in an instant" and that he has no morals, taking pleasure out of making things tough for Yuji Itadori.